den59k/compact-json-schema/README.md

 ```
 const fullSchema = schema({ user: { type: "object", props: { name: "string" } } })
 const shortSchema = schema({ user: { name: "string" } })
-// fullSchema equal to shortSchema
+// fullSchema is equal to shortSchema
 ```

 As you can guess, the full path also allows you to specify the necessary settings for validation, while the short path just uses the defaults.